andrewdhawthorne/Project-3-Divvying-in-the-Rain/README.md

 # Project-3-Divvying-in-the-Rain
-Is there anything that will stop bike riders in Chicago?
+Is there anything that will stop bikers in Chicago?